rdlauer/articles/kinvey/kotlin-sdk/post.md

 ## So Why Kotlin?

 [Kotlin](https://kotlinlang.org/) first appeared on the scene in 2011 and within a few years was widely embraced as a language evolution for Java developers.
 Features of Kotlin enable more legible code without any sacrifice in performance.
+This means enterprise Java mobile developers have a robust option for app development.

 In fact, last year, Google announced that Kotlin is now its *preferred* language for Android app development!